-Kate Herron is a Writer-Director of comedy and drama in Film and Television.
-She is passionate about making character-driven films that are as cinematic as they are funny.
+Kate Herron is a Writer-Director making comedy and drama in film and television.
+She is passionate about making character-driven stories that are as cinematic as they are funny.
 Needless to say, she’s a big Billy Wilder fan.

-In 2016 Kate was named as Screen International Star of Tomorrow and in 2017 one of Forbes 30 under 30.
-The BBC just featured her on their Hot Upcoming Talent List which features the broadcasting stars of the future.
-She was described as "A huge comedy voice in the years to come" (Ben Boyer, Comissioning Editor at Sky Comedy) by her mentors at Sky Comedy who worked with her on her short Rest Stop.
+Kate was named as Screen International Star of Tomorrow, is on the Forbes 30 under 30 list and on the BBC's New Talent Hotlist.
+She was described as "A huge comedy voice in the years to come" by Sky Comedy who mentored Kate on her short Rest Stop.

 Kate's films have screened internationally at festivals including Flickerfest, Palm Springs ShortsFest, Encounters, London Short Film Festival and Raindance.
 Her work has been featured by Vimeo StaffPicks, Comedy Central, the BFI, Hunger Magazine, Londonist and Marie Claire.
 Kate's work has been described as "Fantastic" (Directors Notes), "Moving", (The British Comedy Guide) and "Great" (Aint It Cool News).

 Her short Valentine was described as "A perfect film" by Lisa Albert (Writer & Producer, Mad Men), her film Rest Stop won the Grand Prize for Best Comedy the '15 Bafta-qualifying Rhode Island Film Festival, Healey's House that she wrote won Best UK Short at Raindance '16 and she had two shorts (Fan Girl, Healey's House) nominated for the Oscar-qualifying Grand Prix at Encounters '16.